polyfy/polylith/readme.md

   The check is performed when running the `check` or `info` command.
 - All functions can be declared public while still being protected.
 This improves testability and the debugging experience.
-  When stopping at a breakpoint to evaluate a function, we don't need to use any special syntax to access it, that we otherwise whould have to if it was private.
+  When stopping at a breakpoint to evaluate a function, we don't need to use any special syntax to access it, that we otherwise would have to if it was private.
 - If using a `function` in two components that implement the same interface, all definitions must be `function`.
 The same goes for `macros`.
 The reason for this restriction is that functions are composable, but macros are not, which could otherwise cause problems.